The Top 20 Best UK Industries in 2021

 The service industry’s growth over 2 years (numbers from 2018) by 2.1%.
 Brexit has had its influence on the matter, slowing down the overall real household consumption.

-Another important sector according to the ONS is the Tourism sector, which was making the UK earning a lot of money in 2019.
+Another important sector according to the ONS is the Tourism sector, which was making the UK earn a lot of money in 2019.
 The visitors of the UK spent over 28.4 billion pounds on travel and tourism.
 At the peak seasons, tourism grows by 9% on a yearly basis.
 Visit Britain, the tourism website of the UK shows that visitors from overseas spent around 2.34 billion pounds in 2019 which is 13% more than in 2018.

 Industries by revenue